JPCodeCraft/AlbionFreeMarketTutorials/tutorials/aodp/AODPTutorial.md

 - You can uninstall the client and WinPcap just like any other software.

 ![AODP Installation](https://raw.githubusercontent.com/JPCodeCraft/AlbionFreeMarketTutorials/main/tutorials/aodp/image-7.png)

+## Encrypted Data

+- If your prices are not updating with the client, it's probable that you have encrypted data, especially if your character is new or if you haven't played much on that character.
+- Both the official AODP data client and the alternative AFM Data Client will tell you that you have encrypted data.
+- When you're encrypted, gold and historical prices are uploaded, but market orders are not.
+- No one knows exactly how to stop getting data encrypted, but it's been noted that older accounts, where players actually play the game, don't have encrypted data.
+So the best known way to get your data unencrypted is to just play the game.

 ## Alternative AFM Data Client